open-edge-insights/eii-tools/mqtt/README.md

    ```

 **Note** By default the tool publishes temperature data.
-If the user wants to publish other data, he/she needs to modify the command option in "ia_mqtt_publisher" service in  [build/docker-compose.yml](../../build/docker-compose.yml) accordingly and restart the container using `docker-compose restart ia_mqtt_publisher` command from the build directory.
+If the user wants to publish other data, he/she needs to modify the command option in "ia_mqtt_publisher" service in  [docker-compose.yml](./publisher/docker-compose.yml) accordingly and recreate the container using `docker-compose up -d` command from publisher directory.

    * To publish temperature data to default topic, command option by default is set to:
    ```sh